noahehall/theBookOfNoah/linux/cmdline.md

 # REGEX
 ## FILE GLOBBING
+  - process of producing filenames/pathnames that match a specified wildcard character
   -  e.g. ls -l my?script
   - ? one character
   - * any number of chars